 By the Mercy of Allāh at the end of that summer caravan, which was able to last for approximately 3 months, 200 people, including eight village chiefs had successfully embraced Islam.

 Since then over 100,000 people have embraced Islam (Alhamdulillah).
 Among them are notables, chiefs and ex-priests who have now formed their own association, the Former Priests Association (FPA) and they are now working on the ground with ITI to continue spreading Islam.

 Building Muslim Communities

-When communities accept Islam, continuous and varied support is required in order to assist in the communities with learning and practising their new faith.
-Invitation To Islam (ITI) provides new Muslims with such support by educating them about Islam, teaching them how to pray, and providing them with essentials, amongst numerous other things, by the permission of Allāh.
+When communities accept Islam, continuous and varied support is required in order to assist the communities with learning and practising their new faith.
+ITI provides new Muslims with such support by educating them about Islam, teaching them how to pray, and providing them with essentials, amongst numerous other things, by the permission of Allāh.

 ITI currently has qualified teachers who work primarily in Africa and travel on a monthly basis to remote villages in countries such as Benin, Ghana, Guinea, Liberia, Sierra Leone, and Togo, to teach them about Islam and offer any necessary support.

 There is still much work to be done in West Africa.
 There continue to be people in some of the most remote places on Earth who are yet to be reached.
 Essential facilities need to be built and education must be provided.
 New Muslim communities and ITI teachers need to be supported in order to continue this noble work of the prophets.